 which has gradient

-We start the Frank-Wolfe Algorithm at the doubly stochastic matrix $\tilde{P}=\frac{1}{n}\vec{1}_n \vec{1}_n^T$.
-(This is only for simplicity, and any other choice of doubly stochastic $\tilde{P}$ might be as effective).
+We start the Frank-Wolfe Algorithm at the barycenter doubly stochastic matrix $\tilde{P}=\left(1/n\right)\vec{1}_n \vec{1}_n^T$, unless otherwise specified, where $\vec{1}_n$ denotes the $n$-vector of all $1$'s.
 In the next paragraph we describe a single step in the Frank-Wolfe algorithm.
 Such steps are repeated iteratively until the iterates empirically converge or a certain pre-selected, fixed bound (we use 20 iterations in our examples) on the number of iterations is reached.

 Given any particular doubly stochastic matrix $\tilde{P} \in \R^{n \times n}$ at which the Frank-Wolfe algorithm currently resides, the Frank-Wolfe-step linearization involves maximizing $\tr(Q^T \nabla f(\tilde{P}))$ over all of the doubly stochastic matrices $Q \in \Dcal_{n}$.
 This is precisely the linear assignment problem (since it is not hard to show that the optimal doubly stochastic $Q$ can in fact be selected to be a permutation matrix) and so the Hungarian Algorithm will in fact find the optimal $Q$, call it $\tilde{Q}$, in $O(n^3)$ time, as shown in \cite{budema2012}.